WANT TO START YOUR OWN PODCAST BUT NEED A LITTLE HELP?GRAB MY GUIDE

 Use all the hashtags

-Uploading content with the appropriate hashtags can be a great way to promote your podcast because people can find you if they’re searching for content in your niche.
+Uploading content with the appropriate hashtags can be a great way to promote your podcast because people can find you if they’re searching for content in your niche, even if they’ve never heard of you or your show.

 This means you can grow your followers organically before you drop your first episode.